-The purpose of a compliance audit shall be to verify that the CA has in place a system to assure the quality of the CA services that it provides, and that it complies with all of the requirements of this CP and its CPS, as well as any MOAs between the ECA PKI and any other PKI.
+The purpose of a compliance audit shall be to verify that the CA has in place a system to assure the quality of the CA services that it provides, and that it complies with all of the requirements of this CP and its CPS.
+ECA Providers shall maintain compliance with the requirements set forth in this CP in as required by their CPS and applicable KRPS.